 So, I began to look into what other literacy related NGOs there are that I could become a part of.

-Also, the NGO’s that do exist (FunDza, Nalibali, Biblionef, etc) are all working almost entirely on their own.
-There is little to no collaboration and conversation happening between them.
-Some of them have never even heard of each other.
+Also, I felt that many NGO’s (FunDza, Nalibali, Biblionef, etc) are working largely on their own.
+I felt that there was little collaboration and conversation happening between them.
+I discovered, that some of them have never heard of each other.

 I believe that, as they share the same vision, literacy NGOs in South Africa should be working together more, supporting and learning from each other as they all strive towards a more literate South Africa.